samumantha/instructor-training/content/welcome.md

 > *Goal number one should be that we give participants the confidence to
 > independently apply the tools or knowledge learnt.
 This is more important
-> that giving a "complete" overview.* [Lucy Whalley gave this great comment at a CodeRefinery workshop]
+> that giving a "complete" overview.*

+Lucy Whalley gave this great comment at a CodeRefinery workshop.

 ---